-Plan Ireland is a registered charity in Ireland (registered charity number 20050764 (previously known as CHY15037)) and is constituted as a company limited by guarantee (company number 359578).
+Plan International Ireland is a registered charity in Ireland (registered charity number 20050764 (previously known as CHY15037)) and is constituted as a company limited by guarantee (company number 359578).

-Plan promotes accountability globally through its involvement in the process for CSO Development Effectiveness through its membership of the Global Facilitation Group and inputting into the Open Forum.
+Plan International promotes accountability globally through its involvement in the process for CSO Development Effectiveness through its membership of the Global Facilitation Group and inputting into the Open Forum.

 Transparency and accountability to donors and supporters is delivered through regular and detailed communications and reporting, drawing on Plan International’s comprehensive Monitoring & Evaluation systems.

 At a global level routine review processes are carried out including Global Effectiveness Reports, synthesis of Country Offices’ Country Programme Progress Reports, and a Worldwide Annual Review and Combined Financial Report.